lararosekelley/jquery-seed/README.md

 to remove it and update your `package.json` accordingly.

+###Changing things

+The nice part about this seed app is that everything is modular, thanks to `npm`:

+* Don't like Chai?
+Use Assert instead.
+* Don't like http-server?
+Write up your own using NodeJS.
+* No need for Bootstrap? `npm uninstall bootstrap`.
+* Want to use AngularJS and Protractor?
+Easy as 1, 2, `npm intsall`.

 ###Running the App

 Everything is preconfigured for you (with a very simple development server), so just start things up with this: